tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 - Require that clients ignore NewSessionTicket if they do not support resumption.

-- Upgrade the requirement to do KeyUpdates before exceeding key usage limits to MUST.
+- Upgrade the requirement to initiate key update before exceeding key usage limits to MUST.

-- Limit the number of permitted KeyUpdates.
+- Limit the number of permitted KeyUpdate messages.

 - Restore text defining the level of "close_notify" to "warning".
   Clarify behavior around "user_canceled", requiring that